vitorfrontend/vitor_portifolio/README.md

 - 👋 Hi, I’am @vitorfrontend
 - 👀 I'm interested in new ideas, new proposals, new knowledge and new achievements.
 - 🌱 I'am currently learning systems development, using Java language and Agile methodology.
-- 💞️ I'm looking to collaborate on the development of backend or frontend projects.
+- 💞️ I'm looking to collaborate on the development of backend and frontend projects.
 - 📫 How to reach me:
 - https://www.linkedin.com/in/vitorhugoti/
 - WhatsApp